zzxwill/odps/intl.en-US/User Guide/Common commands/Instance.md

 **Action:**

-Permission requirements: the user is project owner or administrator role.
+Permission requirements: The user must be a project owner or administrator.

-top instance: the job information of the current account that is running in the project is displayed, including ISNTANCEID, Owner, Type, StartTime, Progress, Status, Priority, RuntimeUsage \(CPU/MEM\), TotalUsage \(CPU/MEM\), QueueingInfo \(POS/LEN\) and so on.
+top instance: Displays tthe job information of the current account that is running in the project.
+It  is displayed, includesding ISNTANCEID , Owner, Type, StartTime, Progress, Status, Priority, RuntimeUsage \(CPU/MEM\), TotalUsage \(CPU/MEM\), QueueingInfo \(POS/LEN\) and so on.

-top instance-all :returns all currently executing jobs in the current project.
+top instance-all : Returns all jobs that are currently being executed in the current project.

 **Examples:**